List of The Lion King (franchise) characters: Rafiki

 In the musical, the character of Rafiki was significantly modified.
 Because director Julie Taymor felt that the story lacked a strong female character, Rafiki was changed into a female mandrill and sangoma.
 She acts as narrator throughout the story, at one point speaking to the audience in a click language for comic effect.
 She sings the opening song "Circle of Life", a keening song called "Rafiki Mourns" following Mufasa's death, and a brief part in Nala's song "Shadowland" when she blesses Nala for her journey to find help.
 Instead of detecting Simba's scent on dust, Rafiki hears Simba's song "Endless Night" on the wind.
 Rafiki finds Simba and shows him that his father lives on in him through the song "He Lives in You".
 She is present during the battle, fighting a hyena, and adorns Simba with the king's mantle after his victory; the play ends with her at the presentation of Simba and Nala's newborn cub.

-Rafiki serves as a supporting character in the Timon and Pumbaa TV series, as well as the main character of said series as he has his own segments called "Rafiki Fables", where his shamanism is expanded.
+Rafiki serves as a supporting character in Timon & Pumbaa, as well as the main character of his own segments called "Rafiki Fables", where his shamanism is expanded.
 In the episode "Good Mousekeeping", it is revealed that Rafiki can grant wishes and can even take some of the wishes back.
 In another episode "Rafiki's Apprentice", Rafiki's stick is revealed to have magical powers.
-He explains to his nephew Nefu (voiced by Dana Hill) that the gourds on his stick are powerful for his magic.
+He explains to his nephew, Nefu, that the gourds on his stick are the key to his mystical abilities and also reveals through a painting that his stick was given to him by his grandfather when he was a young mandrill.
+He is also shown to have a collection of sticks which may be selected if the old one gets broken or lost.

 Rafiki serves as a recurring character in The Lion Guard.
+In Mufasa: The Lion King, it is revealed Rafiki was exiled from his group of baboons and monkeys due to being "different" and seeing prophecies.
+He goes on a journey to Milele, later known as the Pride Lands, to find his long-lost brother.
+On the journey, he meets Mufasa, Scar, Sarabi and Zazu and joins them.

-Rafiki is a meetable character at the Disney Parks and Resorts along with Timon, and can be found in Adventureland and at Disney’s Animal Kingdom.
+Rafiki is a meetable character at the Disney Parks and Resorts along with Timon, and can be found in Adventureland and at Disney's Animal Kingdom.